fourminute/Fluffy/README.md

 ```
 Open IDLE > Open Fluffy.pyw then select Run > Run Module.

-### Arch/Manjaro/Antergos
-<b>Warning: This repo may be outdated, check repo version before installing.
-It is always recommended to use the latest version of Fluffy.</b>

-Install the AUR package <a href="https://aur.archlinux.org/packages/fluffy-switch/">fluffy-switch</a> maintained by <a href="https://github.com/YoyPa">YoyPa</a>.

 ### Installation and Application Launcher (Optional)
 You may wish to Install Fluffy.
 Download the latest <a href="https://github.com/fourminute/Fluffy/releases/latest">Fluffy.pyw</a> and 'icon.ico' and 'install.sh' from <a href="https://github.com/fourminute/Fluffy/tree/master/linux">here</a>.
 Extract and move each file into a single folder.